-- □ We work alongside LEA and NHS professionals.
-These include NHS Speech and Language services, Leeds Autism Team (STARS), the visual impaired team and the hearing-impaired team, as well as other LEA services. - □ Where a health need has been diagnosed by the NHS, staff will work alongside these medical professionals, for example occupational health, continence team, physiotherapy team and school nursing team as well as other NHS services. - □ Where a child has an Educational Health and Care Plan (EHCP) naming a specialist provider and approved by the LEA, the school will work alongside the named provider. - We understand that a parent may decide to use a clinically approved private provider to diagnose a SEND.
+☐ We work alongside LEA and NHS professionals.
+These include NHS Speech and Language services, Leeds Autism Team (STARS), the visual impaired team and the hearing-impaired team, SENIT (special Education Needs Inclusion Team, Educational Psychologists Service, as well as other LEA services.

+Where a health need has been diagnosed by the NHS, staff will work alongside these medical professionals, for example occupational health, continence team, physiotherapy team and school nursing team as well as other NHS services.
+We understand that a parent may decide to use a clinically approved private provider to diagnose a SEND.
 In this circumstance we strongly recommend and welcome a discussion with the parents, head teacher and SENDCo.
 We always recommend parents use approved professionals and are happy to signpost parents.
 Where a clinically approved private diagnosis is given, the school will accept the diagnosis made by the clinicians and consider any educational suggestions or recommendations.
-We reserve the right not to follow them should we consider them inappropriate or not in the best interests of the child or school. - □ The Headteacher is responsible for quality assuring any adults working with children in school.
-For this reason, we do not accept private advisory reports from educational consultancies and/or companies, nor do we permit professionals privately employed by parents to work in school. - □ The school's policies (policy section on this website) reflect our commitment to inclusion, safety and the well-being of children.
+We reserve the right not to follow them should we consider them inappropriate or not in the best interests of the child or school.
+The Headteacher is responsible for quality assuring any adults working with children in school.
+For this reason, we do not accept private advisory reports from educational consultancies and/or companies, nor do we permit professionals privately employed by parents to work in school.
+The school's policies (policy section on this website) reflect our commitment to inclusion, safety and the well-being of children.